 There are many new situations that can arise during the holidays.

-For instance, traveling to new places, meeting new people, and attending crowded social functions including interactions with multiple animals, can instigate stress.
-“Pets can exhibit stress in a lot of different ways, but some of the typical signs can be things like excessive whining, panting, pacing, and hiding,” shares in-house animal behaviorist Camille Barrios UW-A.A.B.
+“Pets can exhibit stress in a lot of different ways, but some the common signs can be things like excessive whining, panting, pacing, and hiding,” shares animal trainer Camille Barrios.

 Barrios continues “If your pet is displaying some of these behaviors, then they may be stressed and may need some time to step away and calm down.”
 Find a quiet place to reconnect with your pet.
 Try to engage with an enrichment toy to focus and distract their mind from the environment.

 Change can be an adjustment for animals.
 Naturally, the holidays seem to come with many new and unexpected situations.